 We hope that you get to enjoy a NIGHT AT THE MUSEUM for real sometime!
 Here you also get to EAT - TASTE - SMELL the goodness of history.

-See our Press Office for a complete list of the past 30 Media Advisories, News Releases, and Press Releases over the years.
-There is high resolution, 300-DPI photographs.
+See our US Presidential Service Center Press Office for a complete list of the past 50 Media Advisories, News Releases, and Press Releases over the years.
+There is high resolution, 300-DPI photographs in Chef Marti Mongiello's Press Office.
 Catch us in a new, four-part mini-series with CBS Television (click here) showcasing the Trump, museum, Clinton, and Lincoln episodes!

 The museum is utilizing our current success of Inside the Presidents' Cabinet shows.
 As a private, for-profit museum, we excel.
-We have also been bringing our museum on the road to your group, your community hall, your church, or your country club for presentations and dinners as many as 500 dining.
+We have also been bringing our museum on the road to your group, community hall, church, or country club for presentations and dinners with as many as 500 dining.

 See the world awarded exhibits & recipes for the launch of the movie, Jackie, & us on FOX.